saifalomari99/Artificial_Intelligence_SaifAlomari_Winter2026/README.md

 This process demonstrates how LLMs can be used not only to generate code but also to **improve the instructions used to generate that code**.

----

-## ⚙️ Key Features

-The Critic agent improves prompts by ensuring that they:

-- Clearly define the programming task and expected output
-- Specify the programming language (Python) and relevant libraries
-- Explain how datasets should be loaded and preprocessed
-- Define model inputs, outputs, and training behavior
-- Request a **complete executable script instead of partial code**
-- Include training, evaluation, and visualization steps
-- Include clear code structure and comments
-- Handle missing files, missing data, or empty folders safely
-- Use reasonable assumptions when information is incomplete

-The project demonstrates how **prompt engineering and iterative refinement** can significantly improve the reliability of generated code.

----

-## 📂 Project Structure